-Nerine is a genus of 24 species in the family Amaryllidaceae 20 of which are endemic to the geographic areas of South Africa, Lesotho and Swaziland.
+Nerine is a genus of 25 species in the family Amaryllidaceae 21 of which are endemic to the geographic areas of South Africa, Lesotho and Swaziland.
 The other 4 occur throughout southern Africa.
-Only 4 species are winter growing and 20 are summer growing, a subset of which are evergreen.
+Only 4 species are winter growing and 21 are summer growing, a subset of which are evergreen.
+Graham Duncan's Grow Nerines and The Amaryllidaceae of Southern Africa are good resources.
 In cultivation, Nerine has been widely hybridized.
 See Nerine Hybrids for photos of hybrids.

 Information and photographs illustrating Nerine species A-G can be found on this page.